netom/pyicap/README.md

 Design
 ------

-The ICAP protocol closely resembles HTTP/1.1, so I choosed to modify Python's stock BaseHTTPServer class for the purpose.
+The ICAP protocol closely resembles HTTP/1.1, so I chose to modify Python's stock BaseHTTPServer class for the purpose.

-It is important to note that ICAP _IS NOT_ an application of HTTP, neither a protocoll wrapped into it.
+It is important to note that ICAP _IS NOT_ an application of HTTP, neither a protocol wrapped into it.
 If a relationship must be stated, I's say ICAP is a sibling of HTTP rather it's child.

 Because of this relationship a HTTP server or client cannot be trivially